The Moose River Plains Excellent Trout Fishing Locations

 A map of the Moose River Plains Wild Forest

-The area also contains over 100 designated campsites.
-They have everything for good camping: picnic tables, parking areas for motor vehicles/small campers, a fire pit, etc. For maps, more information, or up-to-date conditions on the Moose River Plains Recreation Area, check in at the Inlet Information Office or contact them at 1-866-GO-INLET or e-mail info@inletny.com.
-You can access the Moose River Plains Recreation Area from the west by turning onto Limekiln Lake Road off Rt.
-28 just past Inlet.
-The other of the two entrances are at Wakely Dam Recreation Area at the end of Cedar River Road near the village of Indian Lake.
+For those planning to visit, it’s a good idea to check in at the Inlet Information Office for maps, up-to-date conditions, and additional information.
+You can contact the office by phone at 1-866-GO-INLET or by email at info@inletny.com.
+To access the Moose River Plains Recreation Area from the west, turn onto Limekiln Lake Road off Route 28 just past Inlet.
+The other entrance to the area is located at Wakely Dam Recreation Area, at the end of Cedar River Road near the village of Indian Lake.

 Original Article By Gary Lee